viviparous/preplish/README.md

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =
 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

-If you don't find Preplish adequate, there are alternatives.
+If Preplish doesn't meet your needs, there are alternatives.

 Some Perl folks use the Perl debugger: